cxs-css/cxs/README.md

 ```
 -->

-Note: the lite mode *does not* support nested selectors.

-## Monolithic Mode
+### Monolithic Mode

-To create encapsulated monolithic styles with CXS and use single hashed class names, import the monolithic module.

 ```js
 import cxs from 'cxs/monolithic'
 ```

+To create encapsulated monolithic styles with CXS and use single hashed class names, import the monolithic module.

 The monolithic module also accepts custom selectors for styling things like the body element.